Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 - Check your Resume Score here - [Resumeworded](https://resumeworded.com/), ~80 is a good score.
 - NOTE- Don't write something fake or exaggerated in your resume

+The Final Strategy - What did I do?